tetris245/ULTRAbc/README.md

 * Extended the alphabetical order in Preferences screens to the General Preferences
 * Removed "Order rooms by number of friends" from the alphabetical Online Preferences screen
 * Removed the forced global blur level from GUI-Visual, because this effect is too severe and is even applied to the settings pages
+* Removed the async character for the hooks with only the tinting effect